newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_integrations.html.markdown

 ## Import

-Linked Azure accounts can be imported using `id`, you can find the `id` of existing Azure linked accounts in Azure dashboard under Infrastructure in NewRelic
+Linked Azure accounts can be imported using `id`, you can find the `id` of existing Azure linked accounts in Azure dashboard under Infrastructure in NewRelic.

 ```bash
 $ terraform import newrelic_cloud_azure_integrations.foo <id>